djD-REK/ien/src/pages/why-subscribe.md

 ---
-title: Home
+title: "Why subscribe to"
 header_title_url: "#"
-header_subtitle: "A free email newsletter about the Iranian economy"
+header_subtitle: "Get the latest information about the Iranian economy"
 header_actions:
   - label: About
     icon: fa-address-card